Between the Assassinations

+Between the Assassinations is a 2008 collection of short stories written by Aravind Adiga.
+It was published by Picador in India in 2008, and in Britain and the United States in 2009.
+While it reveals the beauty of the rural, coastal south where it is set, its subject is the pathos, injustices and ironies of Indian life.

-Between the Assassinations is the second book published by Aravind Adiga though it was written before his first book The White Tiger.
+It was Adiga's second published book, though it was either written before his first, The White Tiger, or written in parallel with The White Tiger.
 The title refers to the period between the assassination of Indira Gandhi in 1984 and the assassination of her son, Rajiv Gandhi, in 1991.
 Indira Gandhi was the serving Prime Minister of India when she was assassinated; Rajiv Gandhi became Prime Minister in 1984, and left office following his party's defeat in the 1989 general election.

-Between the Assassinations is a collection of short stories.
-It was published by Picador in India in 2008, and in Britain and the United States in 2009.
-While it reveals the beauty of the rural, coastal south where it is set, its subject is the pathos, injustices and ironies of Indian life.

-The book had an initial print run of 16,000 copies, which is on the higher side for fiction in India.

 Overview

 The stories take place in the fictitious town of Kittur in Karnataka, Southwest India.
 It was originally modeled on Adiga's hometown of Mangalore but was substantially changed to make room for more diverse plots and characters.
 The stories revolve around different classes, castes and religions in India.
 In each story, another set of characters is introduced, but places and names appear again in other stories.